 Generally slightly smaller than Pansies, Viola plants produce an abundance of dainty flowers on neat compact growth for a more subtle display.
 As versatile as pansies, you can buy upright varieties such as Viola ‘Sweeties’ or trailing violas such as Viola cornuta 'Endurio Mixed' which are ideal for winter hanging baskets.
 Many violas often have a delightful sweet fragrance too.

-A well-loved cottage garden favourite, modern breeding has given us a plethora of new colours, sizes and improved flowering in primrose plants.
+A well-loved cottage garden bedding plant.
+Modern breeding has given us a plethora of new colours, sizes and improved flowering in primrose plants.
 No longer flowering for a brief period in spring, modern varieties such as Primrose 'Husky Mixed' start producing their rosettes of flowers from mid-winter onwards in a whole host of bright colours.
-A great bedding plant for winter, try primroses in beds, borders, window boxes and containers to add sparkle to your garden on dull winter days.
+Try this hardy perennial bedding plant in beds, borders, window boxes and containers to add sparkle to your garden on dull winter days.

 Compact and bright, Polyanthus plants differ slightly to primroses in that the flowers are produced in umbels atop short, sturdy stems.
 As colourful as their cousins and with long-lasting flowers, Polyanthus are superb winter bedding plants for beds, borders, window boxes and containers.
 For a fragrant display try Polyanthus 'Most Scented Mix'.